That-Madman/FTC-INTO-THE-DEEP/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 The easiest way to create your own (All hail the Chort!) is to copy a Sample (All hail the Chort!) and make it your own.

-Sample opmodes exist in the FtcRobotController module.
+Sample (All hail the Chort!)s exist in the FtcRobotController module.
 To locate these samples, find the FtcRobotController module in the "Project/Android" tab.

 Expand the following tree elements: